ibm-cloud-docs/vpc/vpc-concepts.md

 # VPC concepts
 {: #vpc-concepts}

-Learn more about {{site.data.keyword.vpc_full}} by getting to know these key VPC concepts.
+Learn more about {{site.data.keyword.vpc_full}} (VPC) by getting to know these key VPC concepts.
 {:shortdesc}

 ## Floating IP
 {: #fip-def}
-Floating IP is a method to provide inbound and outbound access to the internet for VPC resources such as virtual server instances using assigned _Floating IP addresses_ from a pool.
+Floating IP is a method to provide inbound and outbound access to the internet for VPC resources such as virtual server instances by using assigned _Floating IP addresses_ from a pool.

 Floating IP addresses are public IP addresses that are provided by the system from the pre-existing pool.
 You can't bring your own public IP addresses.
-Floating IP addresses are reachable from the internet, and they can be associated to an instance by means of a network interface.
+Floating IP addresses are reachable from the internet, and they can be associated to a network interface of an instance.

-You can reserve a floating IP address from the pool of available floating IP addresses provided by IBM, and you can associate it to or disassociate it from any instance in the same VPC.
-Floating IPs allow a server to communicate with the public internet and also with a private subnet within your cloud environment.
+You can reserve a floating IP address from the pool of available floating IP addresses that are provided by IBM.
+You can associate it to or disassociate it from any instance in the same VPC.
+Floating IP addresses allow a server to communicate with the public internet and also with a private subnet within your cloud environment.

 ## Image
 {: #image-def}
 The information required to create a virtual server instance, or _instance_.
-Typically, it is a snapshot image of a commercially-available operating system, used for booting.
+Typically, it is a snapshot image of a commercially available operating system.
 When you create an instance, you can select from the supported stock images or a custom image that was imported from {{site.data.keyword.cos_full_notm}}.

 ## Instance
 {: #instance-def}
 A virtual server instance, or VSI, that runs within a VPC.
-To provision scalable compute resources in a VPC, you'll create virtual server instances with the core and RAM configuration that's right for your workload.
+To provision scalable compute resources in a VPC, you create virtual server instances with the core and RAM configuration that's best for your workload.

 ## Profile
 {: #profile-def}
-A profile is a popular combination of vCPU and RAM that can be instantiated quickly to start up a virtual server instance.
+A profile is a popular combination of vCPU and RAM that can be instantiated quickly to start a virtual server instance.
 Three families of profiles are supported: Balanced, Compute, and Memory.

 ## Public gateway
 {: #pgw-def}
 A public gateway enables outbound-only access for a subnet to connect to the internet.
 Subnets are private by default; however, you can attach a subnet to a public gateway so that all virtual server instances in that subnet can connect to the internet.

-Public gateways uses Many-to-1 NAT, which means that thousands of instances with private addresses use one public IP address to talk to the public internet.
+Public gateways use Many-to-1 NAT, which means that thousands of instances with private addresses use one public IP address to talk to the public internet.
 Public gateways don't enable the internet to initiate a connection with the instances in the attached subnet.

 ## Region
 {: #region-def}